About the Recipe

 - 1 cauliflower

-- 1 large red peppers
+- 1 large red pepper

 - 1 large green pepper

-- 1/2 small tub of thai curry paste
+- 4 tablespoons of Thai curry paste

 - 1 tsp ground black pepper